Grishj/react-native-custom-AuthForm/README.md

 ```

 ### Advanced Usage
-Here is a complete example demonstrating the power of `react-native-custom-form`:
+Here is a complete example demonstrating the power of `react-native-custom-auth-form`:

 ```tsx
 import React from 'react';